 Recently Lyn wrote and published another book, also with Rowman & Littlefield, Intelligence in the Digital Age: How the Search for Something Larger May Be Imperiled, which concerns how the Internet and digital devices may be affecting people’s minds, brains, and emotive lives to the point where it becomes increasingly harder for them to seek a larger, more expansive consciousness.
-Another book of his, Toward a Holistic Intelligence: Life on the Other Side of the Digital Barrier, which concerns the need for an intelligence grounded in direct insight and creative absorption in the details and dynamics of one’s world through one’s senses and emotions as a counterpoint to the potentially adverse effects of our current digital age, will be published in December of 2021.
+Another book of his, Toward a Holistic Intelligence: Life on the Other Side of the Digital Barrier, which concerns the need for an intelligence grounded in direct insight and creative absorption in the details and dynamics of one’s world through one’s senses and emotions as a counterpoint to the potentially adverse effects of our current digital age, was recently published in December of 2021.

 In 2020 Lyn moved from Chicago, Illinois to Ojai California, a town in the mountains approximately an hour north of Los Angeles.